-Define a Component Library for Designer and Developers
+Define a Component Library for Designers and Developers

 Delve into the early steps of establishing a component library for designers and developers alike, while keeping common pain points in mind.